-It's good to note that this is considered a classic shepherd's pie here in the South.
-A British traditional shepherd's pie doesn't have a crust.
-You can skip to the Whole 30 variation for an old world classic shepherd's pie.
+It’s good to note that this is considered a classic shepherd’s pie here in most parts of the USA.
+A British traditional shepherd’s pie doesn’t have a crust and is simply topped with mashed potatoes to finish the pie.

-At this point, I like to freeze the whole pie for about 15 minutes before baking.
+- Bake – At this point, I like to freeze the whole pie for about 15 minutes before baking.
+This helps keep the crust as flaky as possible.
 But this is optional, so if you are in a hurry, skip this step!
+Bake for 15 minutes at 425° or until crust is golden brown.

-Pair this with a salad and a drizzle of homemade ranch dressing for a delicious dinner any time!
+- Enjoy – Serve with a side of crusty bread, a side salad, and a drizzle of homemade ranch dressing for a delicious dinner any time!

 How to Freeze Shepherd’s Pie

 As I mentioned before, I love freezing this dish for later!
-You can freeze this dish in various portion sizes in two different ways:
+You can freeze this dish in various portion sizes in two different ways.
+Note, you will likely want to double or triple the recipe as the single recipe only makes 8 servings.

-I like to buy these 2 cup aluminum containers for individual portions that come with paper lids.
+- Individual Serving Sizes – Instead of making a large pie, you can also make individual serving sizes by making the pies in small metal containers.
+I like to buy these 2-cup aluminum containers for individual portions that come with paper lids.
 They are easy to label and stack nicely.

-You can also buy larger family and pot luck size containers too.
-Just note that the heating time for larger portions will be longer than a smaller individual frozen portion.
+- Family Size Portions – You can use a pie dish with a domed lid, or you could buy larger family and potluck-size containers as well.
+Just note that the heating time for larger portions will be longer than for a smaller individual frozen portion.

-Generally, an individual portion heats fully at 375° for 30-40 minutes, where a family size or pot luck portion (think lasagna tray sized) might take 55-90 minutes depending on the size.
+- Reheating – Generally, an individual portion heats fully at 375° for 30-40 minutes, where a family-size or potluck portion (think lasagna tray-sized) might take 55-90 minutes, depending on the size.

 Easy Shepherd’s Pie